Eloy Jiménez: Chicago White Sox

 On July 13, 2017, the Cubs traded Jiménez, Dylan Cease, Matt Rose, and Bryant Flete to the Chicago White Sox for José Quintana.
-The White Sox assigned him to the Winston-Salem Dash of the Carolina League, and later promoted him to the Birmingham Barons of the Double–A Southern League.
+The White Sox assigned him to the Winston-Salem Dash of the Carolina League, and later promoted him to the Birmingham Barons of the Double-A Southern League.
 In 89 total games between Myrtle Beach, Winston-Salem and Birmingham, he batted .312 with 19 home runs, 65 RBI, and a .947 OPS.
 The White Sox added Jiménez to their 40-man roster after the 2017 season in order to protect him from the Rule 5 draft.

-In 2018, the White Sox assigned Jiménez to the Birmingham Barons of the Double–A Southern League, though he missed the end of spring training with a knee injury and the beginning of the regular season with a pectoral injury.
-The White Sox promoted him to the Charlotte Knights of the Triple–A International League in June.
+In 2018, the White Sox assigned Jiménez to Double-A Birmingham, though he missed the end of spring training with a knee injury and the beginning of the regular season with a pectoral injury.
+The White Sox promoted him to the Charlotte Knights of the Triple-A International League in June.
 In 108 total games between the two teams, he slashed .337/.384/.577 with 22 home runs and 75 RBI.

 On March 22, 2019, Jiménez signed a six-year, $43 million contract with White Sox.
 The deal included two additional option years for the team which could bring the total value to $75 million.
 It was the richest contract ever for a player before his major league debut.

 Jiménez was promoted to the White Sox 25-man roster for the 2019 season.
-On April 12, Jimenez hit his first two Major League Home Runs off of New York Yankees pitchers Jonathan Holder and Chad Green.
+On April 12, Jimenez hit his first two major league home runs off of New York Yankees pitchers Jonathan Holder and Chad Green.
 He was placed on the injured list on April 29 with an ankle injury.
 On June 18, 2019, Jiménez hit a go ahead two run home run against his former team, the Chicago Cubs, off of Pedro Strop to give the White Sox a 3–1 win.
 Overall in 2019, Jiménez appeared in 122 games hitting .267 with a .316 OBP and 31 Home Runs and 79 RBI.
 On defense in 2019, he had a -11 Defensive Runs Saved (DRS) rating, the lowest in the major leagues among left fielders.
-Eloy placed 4th in Rookie of the Year voting.
+Jiménez placed fourth in Rookie of the Year voting.

 In 2020, Jiménez batted .296 with a .332 OBP and 14 home runs and 41 RBI in 55 games.
-He won his first Silver Slugger Award that season.
+He won a Silver Slugger Award that season.